-Kika is aN artist, WRITER and book publisher based in London.
+Kika Sroka-Miller is AN ARTist, writer and publisher based in london, UK.

-Currently enrolled on the Turps Painting Programme 2023/24, Kika has been exhibiting work since October 2022.
-They are former Director of the nonfiction publisher Zed Books and Founder of Blue Parlour, a creative network and curatorial project sharing the work of artists exploring sexuality through their practice.
+Sroka-Miller is the Founder of Blue Parlour, a creative network and curatorial project sharing the work of artists exploring sexuality through their practice.
 They have an MA in Gender and Sexuality (Birkbeck, UL, 2008) and a BA in Graphic Design (Camberwell College of Art, UAL, 2007).
+They are currently on a year out from the Turps Painting School programme (2023-24 completed, with a planned return 2025-26).

 2024